 AIG CEO Peter Hancock to resign, Icahn cheers move

-American International Group Inc said Chief Executive Peter Hancock has informed the board that he plans to resign, more than a year after billionaire investor Carl Icahn called for a breakup of the company.
+American International Group Inc said on Thursday Chief Executive Peter Hancock plans to step down, a move that comes more than a year after billionaire investor Carl Icahn called for a breakup of the company.

 - Posted 09 Mar 2017 21:15

-REUTERS: American International Group Inc said Chief Executive Peter Hancock has informed the board that he plans to resign, more than a year after billionaire investor Carl Icahn called for a breakup of the company.
+REUTERS: American International Group Inc said on Thursday Chief Executive Peter Hancock plans to step down, a move that comes more than a year after billionaire investor Carl Icahn called for a breakup of the company.

-The Wall Street Journal reported last month that the company's board was discussing whether to penalize or oust Hancock over a major setback in the insurer's turnaround plan.

-Tensions between Hancock and Icahn began to mount after the CEO rebuffed the activist investor's proposals.
-Icahn has also threatened a proxy fight at AIG.
+Tensions between Hancock and Icahn began to mount after the CEO rebuffed the activist investor's proposals, which also included extensive cost cutting.
+Icahn had also threatened a proxy fight.

 "We fully support the actions taken today by the board of AIG," Icahn tweeted on Thursday.